Strategic Narratives

 Why we should broaden our scope

-Although this definition of “strategic narratives” has had its moment in the business literature, it is too narrow to describe how communication occurs across all strata of an organisation.
-Remediation—the first-person retelling and fracturing of formats that are omnipresent today—allow us to broaden our scope of where narratives can occur and be strategically positioned—into what I term narrative layers from the individual to meta-narratives (such as Christian or Hindu religious creation narratives) that are used to explain our origins and idealised behavioural norms.
+Although the term “strategic narratives” has had its moment in the business literature, it is too narrow to describe how communication occurs across all strata of an organisation.
+Remediation—the first-person retelling and fracturing of formats that are omnipresent today—allow us to broaden our scope of where narratives can occur and be strategically positioned—into what I term narrative layers.
+This spans from individual-narratives to meta-narratives (such as Christian or Hindu religious creation beliefs) that are used to explain our origins and idealised behavioural norms.
 Each layer is conducive to a particular narrative format and has its own aims, norms and desired outcomes, and each can have strategic intent.

 Narrative layers